jbreeden/mruby-spec/README.md

 3. `rake` to run the selected tests.
 Test results are collected as a gh-pages branch (they'll show up under `./gh-pages`).

-The default `rake` task runs all `core` and `language` tests.
-To select different tests to run, you can use
+The default `rake` task runs all `core` and `language` tests, formatting the output as html and generating the gh-pages branch content.
+To select different tests to run, you can use this command from the root of this repo (after `rake init`):

 ```
 mspec/bin/mspec -t mruby rubyspec/path/to/tests
 ```

-To run the same tests under valgrind, use
+To run the same tests under valgrind, use:

 ```
 mspec/bin/mspec --valgrind -t mruby rubyspec/path/to/tests